The Creators of Mela

 The Story of Mela

-Launched in 2007, the same year the power sharing government reformed in Northern Ireland, Belfast Mela, was created to celebrate our diversity and provide a shared, inclusive space for all communities to express their own cultural identity.
+Launched in 2007, Belfast Mela was created to celebrate our diversity and provide a shared, inclusive space for all communities to express their own cultural identity.

-The event fills Belfast’s beautiful Botanic Gardens with the sights, sounds and aromas of nations right around the world.
-Music and dance, arts and culture combine to create the heady, good humoured atmosphere of a unique event which invites the world into the heart of our city.
+The event fills Belfast with the sights, sounds and aromas of nations right around the world.
+Music and dance, arts and culture combine to create the heady, good humoured atmosphere of a unique festival which invites the world into the heart of our city.